A Security Lighting Plan for the Modern Farmstead

 Zone 2: Barns, Shops, and Outbuildings (The Core)

-This zone secures the buildings themselves, hardening them against intrusion by illuminating potential entry points and eliminating hiding places along walls.
+This zone secures the buildings by illuminating potential entry points and eliminating shadows along walls.

 Zone 3: High-Risk Areas (Fuel & Chemical Storage)

-• Strategy: Redundancy is key.
-I always use at least two layers of light from different angles, such as a wall pack on the nearest structure combined with a low-mounted floodlight.
-This technique fills in shadows and makes it nearly impossible to hide.
+• Strategy: Use at least two layers of light from different angles (e.g., a wall pack on the building and a floodlight on a nearby pole).
+This "cross-lighting" fills in shadows and improves camera clarity.

 Smart Controls and Maintenance for Long-Term Reliability

-Automated controls are the heart of a modern lighting plan, saving energy and ensuring your lights are on when you need them.
+Automated controls are the heart of a modern lighting plan.

 A technician safely on a ladder, cleaning the lens of an outdoor LED wall pack light to maintain its brightness and efficiency.